Clastify logo

 Vaporization is a change of state in which a liquid becomes a gas.
 It includes evaporation, a surface process that can occur below the boiling point, and boiling, a process throughout the liquid when bubbles of vapour form within the liquid.
 Condensation is a change of state in which a gas becomes a liquid.

 Sublimation is a change of state in which a solid becomes a gas without first becoming a liquid.
 Deposition is a change of state in which a gas becomes a solid without first becoming a liquid.
-Solid carbon dioxide subliming and frost forming from water vapour are useful mental pictures.
+Solid carbon dioxide subliming is one useful mental picture; frost forming from water vapour is another.

 Image

 These changes are physical changes, not chemical changes.
-The particles themselves do not become different substances; their arrangement, spacing and motion change.
+The particles themselves do not turn into different substances.
+Their arrangement, spacing and motion change.

 Energy changes during changes of state

-Moving from a more ordered or condensed state to a less condensed state requires energy input.
+A move from a more ordered or condensed state to a less condensed state needs an input of energy.
 Melting, vaporization and sublimation are endothermic processes, meaning processes that absorb energy from the surroundings.

 This links to Reactivity 1.2: energy is not destroyed during a change of state; it is transferred.
 During melting or boiling, energy is used mainly to overcome attractions between particles rather than to increase the temperature of the sample.
 During freezing or condensation, attractions form more strongly and energy is released.